Ecological interactions as a driver of evolution

-Category: Climate Hits: 0In a recent study, an international team of researchers including TUD botanist Prof. Stefan Wanke has investigated the origin of the mega-diversity of herbivorous insects.
+Category: Climate Hits: 1In a recent study, an international team of researchers including TUD botanist Prof. Stefan Wanke has investigated the origin of the mega-diversity of herbivorous insects.
 These account for a quarter of terrestrial diversity.
 The results of the study were recently published in the international journal Nature Communications.
 There the scientists show that the evolutionary success of insects may be linked to recurrent changes in host plants.

 Read more https://www.sciencedaily.com/releases/2021/02/210209113822.htm